Logistics and Supply Chain Data Strategy: Governance, Visibility, and Decision Clarity

 This is not a technology problem.
 It is a governance and decision clarity problem.

 An effective data strategy for logistics does not begin with platforms or analytics tools.
-It begins with understanding which decisions matter, which data supports them, and who is accountable for that data being accurate and available when needed.
+It begins with understanding which decisions matter, which data must support them, and who is accountable for that data being accurate and available when needed.

-See illustrative scenarios: For concrete, operational examples of what a logistics data diagnostic uncovers in practice, see the Logistics Data Strategy examples.
+See illustrative scenarios: For concrete, operational examples of what a logistics data diagnostic uncovers in practice, see the Logistics governance examples.

 Fuel is one of the largest variable costs in road logistics.
 Fuel price volatility creates planning uncertainty, but the more immediate problem is data integrity: fuel consumption recorded by telematics systems frequently does not reconcile with bulk fuel purchases recorded in ERP.
 Drivers fill up at different depots.
 Allocations are estimated, not measured.
 Month-end cost figures are adjusted rather than corrected.